 The secret to success is practising little and often.
 Use time wisely.
 Can you practise these KIRFs while walking to school or during a car journey?
 You don't need to practise them all at once: perhaps you could have a fact of the day.
-If you would like more ideas, please speak to your child's teacher.

-- It's really important that your child uses mathematical vocabulary accurately. - Choose a number between 2 and 50.
-How many correct statements can your child make about this number using the vocabulary above? - Make a set of cards for the numbers from 2 to 50.
+- It's really important that your child uses mathematical vocabulary accurately.
+Choose a number between 2 and 20.
+How many correct statements can your child make about this number using the correct vocabulary? - Make a set of cards for the numbers from 2 to 20.
 How quickly can your child sort these into prime and composite numbers?
 How many even prime numbers can they find?
 How many odd composite numbers?